 The first group from left; 2x Charlotte, Ikuko, Jillian, Peg, Felicity, Caroline

-My first experimental group was fabulous.
+The first group to come for an art week in Italy was fabulous.
+The basis for the week was that I would learn from it and they would be an experimental non-paying group of guests.
 Jillian later wrote “I loved the wonderful sense of ‘belonging!’
 Belonging in Italy, Roccantica, belonging with the incredible group of women, all artists, all coming to life with a passion for art, history, creativity, comradeship, caring, teasing, laughter.”

 We went through the planned activities together and split costs, the driving and the cooking.
 The good points were that the art week structure gave us a variety of contexts for religious painting from pagan to Christian, there was time for discussion about art and the sites we visited, and the opportunity to explain what we were trying to achieve through our sketches and development of the drawings we made back at the house.
 Of course the coffee stops in the surrounding villages en route to the different sites added a sociable aspect to the outings.
 The group responded in various ways to the sites: some preferred to sketch the trees, rivers or hills and hilltop towns that the religious sites nestled into.